Planarians and Regeneration: Facts and Possible Applications

 Planarians are carnivores and obtain their food by predation or scavenging.
 The muscular pharynx extends through the mouth to pick up food and then withdraws into the body.
 The pharynx leads to a branched digestive tract.
 Nutrients from the food diffuse through the wall of this tract and into the animal's cells.
 Indigestible food is released through the mouth.
 Planarians have no anus.

 The body of a planarian contains tubular structures called protonephridia, which contain flame cells.
 The flame cells contain thread-like structures called flagella.
 The flagella beat, reminding observers of a flickering flame and giving the cells their name.
-The beating flagella move fluid out of the body through pores.
-In this way wastes are removed from the planarian.
+The beating flagella move fluid containing waste substances out of the body through pores on the surface of the animal.

-The head of a planarian contains two connected ganglia.
+The head of a planarian contains two connected ganglia, which are known as the cerebral ganglia.
 A ganglion is a mass of nervous tissue composed of the cell bodies of neurons.
-The cell body of a neuron, or nerve cell, is the location of the nucleus and organelles.
-Extensions from the cell body help to transmit the nerve impulse.
+The cell body contains the nucleus and organelles of a neuron.
+An extension from the cell body called an axon transmits the nerve impulse to the next neuron.
+The nerves of a planarian contain a bundle of axons.

 The connected ganglia in the head of a planarian are sometimes referred to as a brain, though they form a much simpler structure than our brain.
-Nevertheless, the activity of the planarian's brain is interesting.
+Nevertheless, the activity of the animal's "brain" is interesting.
 This activity is being explored in learning and pharmacology experiments involving the animal.

 The body of a planarian contains muscles extending in several directions.
 Its undersurface produces mucus and has many hair-like structures called cilia.
 These features enable the animal to move over surfaces using a gliding motion as the cilia beat.
 Planarians also swim through water.